sarahhayounggoldman/roommate-match/README.md

 # about
 This project is designed to help improve the roommmate selection process at Wellesley College.
-It allows you to fill out a questionnare about your rooming preferences, including:
+It allows you to fill out a questionnaire about your rooming preferences, including:
 - Typical bed time
 - Typical wake up time
 - Cleanliness
-- Social activity in your room
+- Frequency of guests in room
-- Preferred dorm area
+- Preferred dorm

 Once you submit, it will search our database of users and compare your data with theirs, ultimately providing you with the best match according to our scoring algorithm.